 What’s more even if you did share the same type of loss you still may not fully understand a person’s pain.
 I personally lost my biological father who was somewhat absentee at the age of 5 years old.
 My son lost his father (my husband) when he was 5.
 His father was very present and active with him.
 My son went through and continues to go through stages of grief I don’t recognize or relate.
 The relationship I had with my father was different and I am not a boy who lost his father and mentor.
 I didn’t have fears that I suddenly needed to “protect my mom” when my father died and so on.

 So back to the point unless you are a single widowed mom, you can’t relate to her so you need to consider that you have no understanding of what she has been through and will continue to go through.

 6. Unless you are a single widowed mom, you can’t relate to her.

 Dealing with working husbands and partners

-Your may be married or partnered raising your child(dren) with the help of your husband or partner.
+You may be married or partnered raising your child(dren) with the help of your husband or partner.
 Perhaps they are workaholics or lazy bums.You end up taking on a lot of the household duties; bringing home the bacon, keeping house and raising the kids.
-No matter how absentee at some point that partner does support you even if you feel those efforts are lackluster.
+No matter how absentee your partner is at some point that partner does support you even if you feel those efforts are lackluster.
 In your moments of frustration you exclaim “I feel like a single mom”.
 How sway?
 Your husband or partner is actually there, alive.
 Just stop for a second and make a comparison list with two columns.
 On the left put all the things (insert name) does to help.
-On the right put all the things a single widow mom husband/partner does to help and make sure to leave that list blank.
+On the right put all the things a widowed single moms husband/partner does to help and make sure to leave the entire list blank.
 I think you get my point now.

 If you still don’t understand what I am saying about any of this go watch Collateral Beauty or something.
 It’s a movie about someone dealing with loss.